Noh Hee-kyung: Cable debut and ratings success

-Noh worked with Jo In-sung again in 2014's It's Okay, That's Love, which also reunited her with Gong Hyo-jin, who had previously starred in Noh's Wonderful Days (2001).
+Noh worked with Zo In-sung again in 2014's It's Okay, That's Love, which also reunited her with Gong Hyo-jin, who had previously starred in Noh's Wonderful Days (2001).
 This was Noh's fourth collaboration with director Kim Kyu-tae, after Worlds Within, Padam Padam, and That Winter, the Wind Blows.
 Kim said he and Noh wanted to make a drama that challenged social prejudices against the mentally ill, through the love story of a schizophrenic mystery novelist and a sexually phobic psychiatrist.
 Noh wrote a letter to the cast and crew on their last read-through that said, "During the rehearsals, we cried and laughed.
 Because I felt a bit sad about the time left with the team, I forgot about the pain of creativity and wanted to write a couple more episodes."
 Despite lackluster TV ratings, It's Okay, That's Love drew critical praise and ranked third on the Content Power Index (CPI measures non-traditional variables such as the number of mobile and Internet streaming viewers and online "buzz" in social media).
 It also kickstarted a micro-trend of Korean dramas with themes related to mental illness, such as Kill Me, Heal Me and Hyde Jekyll, Me.I prefer passionate people.
 I dislike cynical individuals the most.
 I feel uncomfortable around those who spend their time belittling their own lives and those who are sarcastic.
 That's why my characters don't pretend to suffer alone.
 They simply endure suffering; they don't pretend to be the only ones suffering.
 In my younger years, I only saw my own pain.
 So, I understand why writers in their 30s write such stories.
 They need time to immerse themselves in their own experiences.
 However, when a writer reaches their forties or fifties, it's not good to remain engulfed in their own pain.
 The moment they start to observe and empathize with others' pain is when they become adults.
 That's why my characters also begin to see the people around them.
 In "Our Blues," too, each household has its own struggles and sorrows.in October 2021, Noh announced her latest project Our Blues set in Jeju Island, has a star-studded cast include Lee Byung-hun, Shin Min-a, Cha Seung-won, Lee Jung-eun, Uhm Jung-hwa, Han Ji-min, and Kim Woo-bin.
 The series portrays the lives of individuals at different stages of their lives, capturing their joys and hardships.
 Set against the scenic backdrop of Jeju Island, it follows an omnibus format that delves into their stories.
 The characters are triggered by Eunhee (Lee Jeongeun) and Dongseok (Lee Byunghun).